Uberspace/lab/source/guide_wordpress.rst

   [isabell@stardust ~]$

-Then install and activate the w3 total plugin:
+Then install and activate the w3 total cache plugin:

 ::